zznate/usergrid-rest-apigee-sample/README.md

 Please send any issues or comments to the [Usergrid mailing list](https://groups.google.com/forum/?fromgroups#!forum/usergrid).

 Feel free to add to these instructions at any time by forking and sending a pull request.

+Note: the current release of Apache Tomcat - 7.0.29 - is [totally hosed](http://www.mail-archive.com/users@tomcat.apache.org/msg100552.html) (seriously, folks, if it's an obvious bug in the spec just don't implement it).
+Do not use it.
+7.0.26 was used to verify this setup.